d1sc0o/normald1sc0o/README.md

 ☆ if you have jealousy issues pls iwec.

-☆ dni 18+ and 11-, iwc 16-18 and 11-12. + basic dni criteria, spawnists, +proshippers ,,, also heavy dni on disorder fakers/hypocrites.
+☆ basic dni criteria, spawnists, +proshippers ,,, also heavy dni on disorder fakers/hypocrites.
 </details>

   <details>